Chemical Peel

 3. Shallow acne scars

-The risk of complications with superficial peels is low.
+The risk of complications with superficial treatments is low.
 Potential complications are

 • Crusting